Wolox/frontend-bootstrap/README.md

 ##### Unit testing
 We combine the power of [Karma](http://karma-runner.github.io/) and [Jasmine](http://jasmine.github.io/) frameworks to develop our unit testing.
 You can find the configuration files in the `test/unit` folder and you can find the tests inside the `test/unit/specs` folder.
-To run these specs execute the following: `npm run karma`
+To run these specs execute the following: `npm run test`

 ##### End to end tests